Walton, Aylesbury: History

 The hamlet name is a common one in England.
 It is Anglo Saxon in origin and either means Walled Settlement or Settlement of the Walhs, the word 'walh' being an Old English word for Briton.
 There is evidence that there has been a settlement in Walton since the Roman occupation of England where remains of a Romano-British villa have been found.
 There were also known to be Saxon houses in the vicinity of Walton in the 5th century.

 The manor house in Walton was called Walton Court, and was a wattle and daub structure that was stockaded and moated and situated across the road of what is now Walton Terrace.
 It was throughout most of its history owned by the Church, and revenue from the manor went to Lincoln Cathedral (it was mentioned in a charter to the cathedral by King William II).
 It was owned privately for a brief period in the mid 17th century but was subsequently returned to the Church following the restoration of the monarchy in 1660.
 The principal crop of the manorial farm was rushing used in thatching.
-The manor should not to be confused with Walton Court, the modern housing estate of the same name, which is in a completely different location.
+The manor should not be confused with Walton Court, the modern housing estate of the same name, which is in a completely different location.

 Towards the middle of the 19th century Walton became the local centre for breeding the Aylesbury duck with Walton Pond being a congregating point for many of the local flocks.

 The stone-built Holy Trinity Church in Walton opened in 1845 to provide a local place of worship for the farm labourers who lived in the hamlet, and canal workers from the newly built 1814 Aylesbury arm of the Grand Union canal.
 A hall was built in 1859 next door to the church to start what was to become Walton Holy Trinity National School (now Walton Hall) to support and educate local children.
 Walton Hall has always been both independent from and also supported by members of Holy Trinity and has been a focus of local community life from its beginnings in 1859.
 The vicar of Holy Trinity from 1937 to 1949 was the Rev. Brian Hession.

 In the Second World War Walton was the landing site of the only bomb to be dropped on Aylesbury by enemy aircraft.
 The 15-pound bomb destroyed the medieval Walton Grange and severely damaged most of the other houses in Walton.
 Walton Grange's garden wall still remains though the property now forms part of Aylesbury High School.